 Most people today, have a self-centred lifestyle and appearances to maintain.
 So desperately wanting to fit into a hollow society.
 It is more important to have an image than being themselves.
 The poor kids are the ones to suffer most.

 The worst of all is the quality of all products.
-It has been diluted to the extent that you hardly recognise the flavour or taste of the product I grew up with, and at a ridiculous price too.
+It has been diluted to the extent that you hardly recognise the flavour or taste of the product we all grew up with.
 Is there nothing one can do about it?

 Life has changed, from the warm caring families and close-knit communities to the clinical impersonal cold, competitive societies of today.
 Why did that happen?